wanderleyteixeira/callerid-filtering/README.md

 ## Description ##
 Python script to blacklist a Caller ID to [VoIP.ms](https://voip.ms).
-This script uses the [voipms](https://pypi.org/project/voipms/) to wrap around the VoIP.ms RESTful API.
-Has an easily-usable command line to send a Caller ID to VoIP.ms.
+This script uses the [voipms](https://pypi.org/project/voipms/) to wrap around the VoIP.ms REST API.
+Has an easily-usable command line to send a Caller ID to VoIP.ms filtering list.

-This is a script that adds a Caller ID filter to a VoIP.ms account.
-When I receive a telemarketer or unwanted call to one of my phone lines, I want to make sure that never happens again.
-This script allows me to quickly add a number that next time the caller tried to reach me, it will be hung up automatically.
-Also, you could set different actions such as busy tone, no service message, or even a message that the number is disconnected.
+When I receive a telemarketer or unwanted call to one of my phone lines, I want to be able to quickly add that number to a list of spam.
+Next time the caller tries to reach me, it will be hung up automatically.
+Or, you could set different actions such as busy tone, no service message, or even a message that the number is disconnected.

 ## Requirements